FZambia/centrifuge/README.md

 extremely fast and mature Python's async web server.

 Centrifuge uses [ZeroMQ](http://www.zeromq.org/) steroid sockets for internal communication and publish/subscribe operations.
-There is an also support for [Redis](http://redis.io/) PUB/SUB, so you can use it instead of ZeroMQ.
+There is also support for [Redis](http://redis.io/) PUB/SUB, so you can use it instead of ZeroMQ.
 You can also run full-featured instance of Centrifuge without extra dependencies on ZeroMQ and Redis - in this case you are limited in using only SINGLE instance